alexmudrak/image-ml-classify/README.md

 # Run

-- Need to add base model into `models` folder
+- Need to add base model into `datamodels` folder